-Fiscal FSHD Research FSHD %
+Fiscal Year FSHD Research Dollars FSHD % of MD

-Year Dollars of MD

 2002 \$1.3 5%

 2003 \$1.5 4%

 2004 \$2.2 6%

 2005 \$2.0 5%

 2006 \$1.7 4%

 2007 \$3 5%

 2008 \$3 5%

 The MD CARE Act 2008 mandates the NIH Director to intensify efforts and research in the muscular dystrophies, including FSHD, across the entire NIH.
-It should be very concerning that in the last seven years muscular dystrophy has tripled to \$56 million and that FSHD has remained at
+It should be very concerning that in the last seven years muscular dystrophy has tripled to \$56 million and that FSHD has remained at five (5) percent of the NIH muscular dystrophy portfolio or \$3 million.
+Only three of the institutes at the NIH are funding FSHD.
+OD, NHLBI, NIGMS, NIBIB, NIDCD, NHGRI, NEI, NIA, NCI and NCRR are all aware of the high impact each could have on FSHD.
+FSHD is certainly still far behind when we look at the breadth of research coverage NIH-wide.

 Now, FSHD is published as the most prevalent muscular dystrophy, and given the extraordinary interest of the scientific and clinical communities in its unique disease mechanism, it defies gravity that it still remains the most prevalent and one of the most underfunded dystrophies at the NIH and in the federal research agency system (CDC, DoD and FDA).
 In 2008, the third most prevalent dystrophy, Duchenne (DMD) and Becker Muscular dystrophy (BMD) type, received \$22 million from NIH.
 In 2008, the second most prevalent dystrophy myotonic dystrophy (DM), received \$9 million from NIH.
 In 2008, the most prevalent dystrophy, facioscapulohumeral muscular dystrophy (FSHD), received \$3 million from NIH.
-It is now time to flip the stack and to make sure that FSHD with its equal burden of disease and highest prevalence gets more funding, stimulus and that NIH program staff initiates request for applications specifically in FSHD.
+It is now time to flip the stack and to make sure that FSHD with its equal burden of disease and highest prevalence gets more funding. stimulus and that NIH program staff initiates request for applications specifically in FSHD.
 It is crystal clear, if not completely black and white, that the open mechanism program announcement and investigator driven model are not achieving the goal mandated by the MD CARE Acts 2001/2008 and by the NIH Action Plan for the Muscular Dystrophies as submitted to the Congress by the NIH.
 Efforts of excellent program staff and leadership at NIH, excellent reviewers and study sections, excellent and outstanding researchers working on FSHD and submitting applications to the NIH, and extraordinary efforts of the volunteer health agencies working in this area have not yet enabled FSHD funding to increase at the NIH.
-It is time for requests, contracts and calls for researcher proposals on FSHD to bootstrap existing FSHD research worldwide.
+It is time for NIH requests, contracts ands calls for researcher proposals on FSHD to bootstrap existing FSHD research worldwide.

 I am here once again to remind you that FSHD is taking its toll on your citizens.
-FSHD illustrates the disparity in funding across the muscular dystrophies and recalcitrance in growth over twenty years despite consistent pressure from appropriations language and Appropriations Committee questions, and an authorization from Congress mandating research on FSHD.
+FSHD illustrates the disparity in funding across the muscular dystrophies and recalcitrance in growth over twenty years despite consistent pressure from appropriations language and Appropriations Committee questions, and an authorization and a reauthorization from Congress mandating research on FSHD.